K4TEL/atrium-ufal/ViT+CNN/README.md

 > [!IMPORTANT]
 > The `movel_<revision>` folder naming is generated from the HF 😊 repo [^1] 🔗 `revision` value and does **NOT**
-> affect the trained model naming, other training parameters do.
+> affect the trained model naming, but the explicit flag `-m` or `--model` can be used to set the model path for a
-> Since the length of the dataloader depends not only on the size of the dataset but also on the preset batch size,
-> and test subset ratio.

-You can slightly change the `test_size` and / or the `batch` variable value in the [config.txt](config.txt) ⚙ file to train a differently named model on the same dataset.
-Alternatively, adjust the **model naming generation** in the [classifier.py](classifier.py)'s 📎 training function.
+> time when the training is done and the model is saved and ready for evaluation or prediction inference. **Keep in mind
+> that the `revision` is shortened, by removing punctuation like dots, to get a sterilized model's version for its
+> folder naming.**

-In terms of the input data splitting, **this code is adapted to the filenames containing date stamps** which are leveraged in the filenames sorting, and then randomized step selection, of separate categories 🪧 for the final evaluation and the training-time-evaluation (so-called, dev) subsets - both of the same `test_ratio` size.
-This behaviour is specifically triggered when the `--folds` argument or `cross_runs` variable in the `[TRAIN]` section of the [config.txt](config.txt) ⚙ file is set above 1, as well as when the `--train` flag is used for a single run.
+In terms of the input data splitting, **this project is adapted to the filenames containing date stamps** which are leveraged in the filenames sorting, and then randomized step selection, of separate categories 🪧 for the final evaluation and the training-time-evaluation (so-called, dev) subsets - both of the same `test_ratio` size.
+This behaviour is specifically triggered when the `--folds` argument or `cross_runs` variable in the `[TRAIN]` section of the [config.txt](config.txt) ⚙ file is set above 0, as well as when the `--train` flag is used for a single run of training, which applies the same splitting strategy of 80-10-10% for training, dev, and evaluation subsets respectively.

 > [!TIP]
 > The cross-validation takes more time and reselects the data subsets for each run based on a `seed` variable of the